FilipaTrindade/BooleanAlgebra__DeepLearning/README.md

 ### **Repository**
-Here is made available the Python script for the pratical experiments on Chapter 8.
+Here is made available the code for the pratical experiments presented on Chapter 8.